-- 1. A student should demonstrate a level of competency on course material.
+- A student should demonstrate a level of competency on course material.
 This is demonstrated by achieving a level of competency of 80% or above as a final cumulative course grade. - 2.
 Satisfactory clinical practice must be achieved concurrently with a satisfactory theory grade to pass the course.
-To obtain a satisfactory grade in clinical practice, the student must perform all of the clinical objectives satisfactorily including written assignments.
-If at any time during the semester a student has received a sufficient number of "not met" marks on the clinical evaluation to constitute an overall unsatisfactory clinical evaluation, the student will be required to withdraw from the course and will not be allowed to continue in clinical or the course.
-The student may audit lecture if desired.
+To obtain a satisfactory grade in clinical practice, the student must perform all of the clinical objectives satisfactorily, including written assignments.
+For each clinical course, a student can receive a maximum of two "not met" ratings in the same category or a maximum of three "not met" ratings in total (all categories combined).
+If a student exceeds the allowed number of "not met" ratings, this is a clinical failure.
+The student is not allowed to continue in the course, must withdraw, and will receive a W in the course.
+If the student does not withdraw, the instructor will complete an instructor withdrawal.
+The student may audit lecture, if desired.